anttih/psc-pane/README.md

 For the full list of options see `--help`.

+### Single-module mode

+By default `psc-pane` does a full rebuild of your project after psc-ide compiles the most recently changed file successfully.
+You can turn this off and only rebuild one module at a time with psc-ide using `--module-only` (`-m`).

 ### Running tests

 `psc-pane` won't run any tests unless you use the `-t` (`--test`) flag.
 When